marisusis/minecraft-modpack/README.txt

 ---------
 Install
 ---------
+YOU NEED JAVA TO USE IT!
+Open the TakeMeNLs_Modpack_Installer with Java!
-Just open the TakeMeNLs_Modpack_Installer and follow the instructions!
+Follow the instructions!
 Simple is that!

 ---------
 CHANGELOG